Nicholas Muyoti: Return to Kenya

 After India, Muyoti returned to Thika United for a season in 2008 then made moves in each of the next seasons to Sher Karuturi, Sofapaka F.C. before finally returning 'home' to AFC Leopards in 2011 where he hanged his boots as a player at the close of that season.

 Swindon Town

-In late 2002, it was reported that Muyoti had caught the eye of English side Swindon Town. as the Kenya national football team toured England for a series of friendly games.
+In late 2002, it was reported that Muyoti had caught the eye of English side Swindon Town as the Kenya national football team toured England for a series of friendly games.
 The reports later stated the deal did not materialize.

 National team

 While at AFC Leopards, Muyoti was called up to the Kenya national football team in 2001 and played for the national team till the year 2003.

 He was handed his first cap at the Amahoro Stadium by Reinhard Fabisch in a game against Ethiopia in the final of 2001 CECAFA Cup.

 Management

 Muyoti began his journey to coaching when, at the end of the 2011 season at AFC Leopards, he was named the assistant coach, then team manager, and back as an assistant.
 He left the club towards the end of 2013 to join Oserian FC as head coach before returning to AFC Leopards in 2016 as an assistant coach.

 He moved to Zetech University at the onset of 2017 for a short stint before heading to Thika United as an assistant coach first, then head coach.
 Head coach roles at Nzoia Sugar, Kakamega Homeboyz then to his current station Nairobi City Stars then followed.

+In mid January 2025 he moved to Kenyan second tier side Nairobi United and went on to complete an unprecedented double in winning the Super League title and earning the team promotion to the Kenyan Premier League before topping it up with the domestic Cup, Mozzart Bet Cup, to book a place in the 2025–26 CAF Confederation Cup.